-- (1) Copyright of following software programs are owned by individual software maker. - Copyrights of Microsoft® MS-DOS® operating system Version 6.22 and Microsoft® Windows® operating system Version 3.1 are owned by Microsoft Corporation. - Copyright of TT-WIN is owned by Touch Base Ltd. GUNZE/Touch Technology. - Copyrights of MP1632A System Software is owned by Anritsu. - (2) Although you have purchased this software, right other than those specified in this License are not transferred to you. - (3) You may not print, copy, modify, create derivative work, incorporate in other software programs, decompile, or disassemble this software in whole or part, without obtaining prior written permission from Anritsu.
+- (1) Although you are licensed to use this software, Anritsu retains the copyright. - (2) Although you have purchased this software, rights other than those specified in this license are not transferred to you. - (3) You may not print, copy, modify, create derivative works, incorporate in other software programs, decompile or disassemble this software in whole or in part, without obtaining prior written permission from Anritsu.